WeakAuras/WeakAuras2/CONTRIBUTING.md

 - This repository comes with a `.editorconfig` file, so the following requirements will be taken care of if you have [EditorConfig](https://editorconfig.org/) installed:
   - Tabs consist of 2 spaces.
   - Files end with a newline.
-  - Line endings in addon files must be Windows-Style (CRLF).
-This is a WoW AddOn, pretty much everyone is going to be running Windows when using or developing WeakAuras.
   - No trailing whitespace at the end of a line.
 - All user-facing strings (`names` and `desc` fields in AceConfig tables, mostly) must be localized:
   - We use a locale scraper to find translation phrases and automatically export them to CurseForge for translation.
 This scraper parses the addon files, looking for tokens that look like: `L["some translation phrase"]`.
 You must use double quoted strings, and name the localization table (found at `WeakAuras.L`) `L` in your code for this to work properly.